sanjidasunny/VIVISTERIA/README.md

    cd .\backend\
    nodemon index.js

+   #for Frontend
    npm start
+   ```
     The application should now be running on [http://localhost:3000](http://localhost:3000).
-   ```

 ## Usage